Ernyoke/certified-aws-solutions-architect-professional/09-containers-and-serverless/ecs.md

 - ECS uses **container definitions** to locate images in the container registries, which port should the image use, etc. providing information about the container we want to run
 - **Task definition**: represents a self-contained application, can have one or many containers defined in it.
 A task in ECS defines the application as a whole
 - Task definitions store the resources to be used (CPU, memory), networking configuration, compatibility (EC2 mode or Fargate) and also they store the task role (IAM role)
-- Task role give permission to ECS containers to access AWS services
+- **Task role** is IAM role that the task can assume.
+It gives permission to ECS containers to access AWS services
+- **Task Execution Role**: to set up the container itself and maintain that, some tasks are performed.
+Container Agent performs those tasks for the container.
+So, the role required & assumed by Container Agent to set up the container is Task Execution Role
 - A task does not scale by its own and it is not HA
-- ECS service: it is configured by a **service definition**.
+- **ECS service**: it is configured by a **service definition**.
 In a service we define how we want a task to scale, how many copies we like to run
 - ECS services define scalability and HA for tasks

 ## ECS Cluster Modes